Alastair7/nknown-ai/README.md

 NKNOWN is an integrated AI in the terminal.
 You can customize it as much as you want.
 I have created this project because I was thinking a few months ago to add an AI in the terminal and use it.
 Just for fun.

-I know it is not perfect and probably it can be improved a lot, but my desire of learning how to do it is satisfied :)
+I know it is not perfect and probably it can be improved a lot, but my curiosity is satisfied :)

 # How to run the project
 1. You'll need your glhf.chat token that you can get from [here](https://glhf.chat/users/settings/api).
 You need an account to get the token.